Setrof/kriolsoftware/README.md

-# kriolsoftware
+# Academic Projects

-This is my repository as a computer and software engineering student where I share academic work and personal projects.
+This repository contains my academic work as a Computer and Software Engineering student.

+Here you will find:
+- Programming exercises
+- Academic projects
+- Experiments and simulations
+- Code written for learning and practice purposes

+## Technologies
+- Python
+- Other tools used during my studies

+## Purpose
+This repository is intended for educational purposes and to document my learning progress.